-Router IP Address: Enter the IP Address of the router.
+Router IP Address: Enter the IP Address of the DIR-818LW.
 The default IP address is 192.168.0.1.

-If you change the IP address, once you click Save Settings, you will need to enter the new IP address in your browser to get back into the configuration utility.
+If you change the IP address here, once you click Save Settings, you must enter the new IP address in your browser to get back into the router's configuration utility.